 tatra pratyayaikatānatā dhyānam |

-The sutra defines the meditation here, it says ‘an unbroken, continuous flow of knowledge of the object on which one is concentrating is called meditation or dhyana‘.
-When mind stays in the state of dharana for sometime without any break that itself called Dhyana.
+The above yoga sutra defines the meditation, it says ‘an unbroken, continuous flow of knowledge of the object on which one is concentrating is called meditation or dhyana‘.
+When mind stays in the state of dharana for sometime without any break that itself is called Dhyana.
+Meditation has got popularity and therefore we need to know the real meaning of this.

-Dhyana or meditation is being witness of ‘self is meditating’ on the object.
+Dhyana or Meditation is being witness of ‘self is meditating’ on the object.
 So being aware of the object and being aware of self is meditating without any interruption is Meditation.
-One can meditate on any object, sound, smell or anything and while meditating on the object he is aware that he is meditating.
+One can meditate on any object, sound, smell or anything, there are number of techniques.
+But when actual meditation happens.
+Because it is not something to do it is what happens.
+When, while meditating on the object person is aware of being meditating.
+In other words when we experience the one who is meditating and that who is me then medition happens.
+This takes a one pointed concentration and therefore one must master the dharana.

-Dhayna or meditation is the seventh limb of the ashtanga yoga compiled by Maharishi Patanjali.
-Ashtanga yoga is the tool to reach to the goal of yoga.
-Last and the eighth limb is the fruit of Dhyana and the ultimate goal i.e. Samadhi – the realization.
+Dharana is the sixth limb of ashtanga yoga, it comes before Dhyana.
+To know more about dharana see the blog.
+Dhyana or meditation is the seventh limb of the ashtanga yoga.
+These eight limbs of yoga are the path to self realisation compiled by Maharishi Patanjali.
+It is the tool to reach to the goal of yoga which is the last and the eighth limb, Samadhi – the realisation.
+Samadhi we can say is is the fruit of Dhyana and the ultimate goal.